masotime/web-scraper/README.md

 NOTE: I wanted `scrape`, `scraper`, `webscraper` or `web-scraper` but people are squatting on the name in npm...

-This replaces the older [qscraper][1] library with a more efficient API.
-This module is currently for Node only, it is _not_ a universal or client-side module.
+`webscrape` is a convenience module that grabs stuff over HTTP and provides automatic parsing into JSON or a convenient jQuery selector to allow you to quickly manipulate the result.
+In addition, it also supports an endpoint to download files into your filesystem, either with the same name remotely, or to a specified folder / filename.

+`webscrape` is [Promise/A+][promiseA+] based via [bluebird][4], and as a result also works well with ES7's `async/await` syntax.

 ## usage

-This module uses default exports.
+This module uses **default exports**.
 In ES6, you would do

 ```
 import Scraper from 'webscrape';